arcus-azure/arcus/community/blog/2021-12 2021, the year that Arcus matured/README.md

 ![Arcus stats](media/Arcus%20stats%20'21.png)

-The most popular packages are are not a surprise.
+Our most popular packages is are not a surprise.
+Let's see how these and other packages have changed over the year.

 ![Arcus popular](media/Arcus%20popular.png)